XboxReplay/xboxlive-auth/docs/02-Custom_Azure_Application.md

 ### Usage with "code" exchange

-First of all you must redirect your used to the `login.live.com` authentication page.
+First of all you must redirect your user to the `login.live.com` authentication page.
 This library exposes a method which will compute this URL for you.

 ```javascript
 import { live } from '@xboxreplay/xboxlive-auth';